 —Michael M. Grant, Associate Professor and Educational Technology Program Coordinator at the University of South Carolina, USA

 Foreword, Elizabeth Boling.
 Preface.
 Case Matrix.
 About the Authors.
 I. The Case-Learning Process: Strategies and Reflections, Peggy A. Ertmer, James A. Quinn, and Krista D. Glazewski II.
 Case Studies 1.
 K-12 Audience/Context 1.
 Michael Bishop: Implementing Gaming Technologies in Traditional K-12 Contexts, Susan Pedersen 2.
-Paul Lindley: Developing a Video Game for History Education, William R. Watson 3.
+Paul Lindley: Designing a Video Game for History Education, William R. Watson 3.
 Michelle Marshall: Developing a New Initiative for Use in Teacher Evaluation, Catherine Colagross Willoughby 4.
 Sandra Sanchez and Vincent Peters: Helping a School Prepare for a New Mandate, Theresa A. Cullen and Sheila R. Rulison 5.
-Maya Thomas: Implementing New Instructional Approaches in a K-12 Setting, Chandra Orrill and Janette R. Hill 6.
-Roger Allen, Ayla Gunes, and Grant Ellis: Designing and Conducting Late Stage Project Evaluation, Gamze Ozogul 2.
+Maya Thomas: Implementing New Instructional Approaches in a K-12 Setting, Chandra Hawley Orrill and Janette R. Hill 6.
+Roger Allen, Ayla Gunes, and Grant Ellis: Designing and Conducting Late-stage Project Evaluation, Gamze Ozogul 2.
 Post-Secondary Audience/Context 7.
 Suzie Beckett and Adam McSweeny: Developing a Role-Playing Simulation, Enilda Romero-Hall 8.
-Jenny Davenport and Pedro Lopez: Converting a Powerful Workshop to an Online Format, Simon Hooper and Aaron Doering 9.
-John Falkin: Designing an Online Graduate Seminar, Thomas M. Power 10.
+Jennie Davenport and Pedro Lopez: Converting a Powerful Workshop to an Online Format, Simon Hooper and Aaron Doering 9.
+John Falkin: Designing an Online Graduate Seminar, Thomas Michael Power 10.
 Helen Ginn: Evaluating a New Driver Training Program for Teenagers, Molly M. Lane 11.
 Lindsey Jenkins: Piloting Case-based Learning in a Blended Learning Nursing Curriculum, Xun Ge and Kun Huang 12.
-Mark Jones & Sue Gulick: Meeting Challenges in the Design and Delivery of a University-wide First Year Experience Course, M. J. Bishop and Allison Gulati 13.
+Mark Jones and Sue Gulick: Meeting Challenges in the Design and Delivery of a University-wide First Year Experience Course, M. J. Bishop and Allison W. Gulati 13.
 Amelia Kelly, Sara Brody, and Andrea Huffman: Designing a Military Think-Tank Workshop, Adrie A. Koehler, Erin D. Besser, and Jennifer C. Richardson 14.
 Victoria March: Tacking Complex Content and Managing SMEs, Valerie Morgan and Monica W. Tracey 15.
 Megan Martin: Redesigning a Course to Promote Equity and Increase Student Success, Michael L. Wray and Brent G. Wilson 16.
 Tess Primeau: Redesigning Curriculum for International Learning Contexts and Global Partnerships, Carole Hruskocy 17.
 Parvathy Ramanathan and Mohana Ganesan: Redesigning a Workshop to Increase the Impact of Social Workers’ Efforts in a Developing Country, Sangeetha Gopalakrishnan 18.
 Camille Suarez: Redesigning Curriculum for Hybrid Training in a Public Health Setting, Julie Jabaley and Laurie Brantley-Dias 3.
 Corporate Audience/Context 19.
 Desmond Brower: Handling Challenges when Subcontracting as an External Needs Assessor, William L. Solomonson 20.
 Lynn Dixon: Designing an Interactive Kiosk to Celebrate World Wetlands Day, Christie Nelson 21.
 Craig Gregersen: Balancing a Range of Stakeholder Interests When Designing Instruction, Stephen Dundis 22.
 Scott Hunter: Developing Online Assessment in an International Setting, David L. Solomon 23.
 Natalie Morales: Managing Training in a Manufacturing Setting, Krista D. Glazewski and Shanna M. Hicks 24.
 Fiona Roberts: "Joyne-ing" the Learning Team at a Startup Company, Freddi Rokaw 25.
-Andrew Stewart: Managing Consulting Activities in an Evaluation Context, Stephen M. Ross and Gary R. Morrison 26.
+Andrew Stewart: Managing Consulting Activities in an Evaluation Context, Steven M. Ross and Gary R. Morrison 26.
 Jack Waterkamp: Managing Scope Change in an Instructional Design Project, Shahron Williams van Rooij

 To gain access to the instructor resources for this title, please visit the Instructor Resources Download Hub.